 For many students, it is a big adjustment coming to a large research university!
 At times classes can seem overwhelming.
 We encourage you to utilize the resources available to you on campus to be as successful as you can be in your courses.
 Faculty are available during office hours, and the Academic Success and Tutoring Center offers tutoring and academic success services to all Stony Brook undergraduates.

-, we recommend that you take lower-level classes in preparation for the major and
+As a new Freshman, we recommend that you take lower-level classes in preparation for the major and

 general education (SBC) requirements.
 Whenever possible, we encourage you to look

 for major courses that also satisfy general education requirements (i.e. the Biology

 course required for BA students fulfills the SBC requirement SNW, so no additional

 SNW course is required to meet the university general education SNW requirement).